IAN is a 501c4 nonprofit advocacy organization.

 By Julie Marzouk

 On Sept.
 11—the 23rd anniversary of terror attacks—the U.S. House of Representatives received bipartisan approval for the markup of H.R.
 9495, a bill that would terminate the tax-exempt status of terror-supporting organizations.
 The bill specifies how the Department of Treasury would evaluate a nonprofit’s material support for terrorism using legal standards outlined in 18 U.S.C.
 2339B, which have been in place since 1996.
-Hamas has been recognized by the U.S. government as a foreign terrorist organization since 1997.
-In response to this week’s bill, the Council on American Islamic Relations (CAIR), which continues to present itself as a defender of civil rights, released a press release opposing the House measure.
-If enacted, the legislation could be used to go after CAIR and its well-documented ties to Hamas.

 Continue reading here.